After reviewing video, prosecutors charge police inspector instead of protester - Local News 8

 Prosecutors say Bologna was captured on cell phone video striking a Temple University student in the back of his head while he was participating in a mass demonstration on Monday.

+In a statement to CNN, attorney Fortunato N. Perri said that Bologna’s use of force was ultimately lawful.

+“His use of force to apprehend an individual, who was trying to thwart a lawful arrest during a melee, was lawful and justified.”

-The unidentified student suffered “serious bodily injury, including a large head wound that required treatment in a hospital while under arrest, including approximately 10 staples and approximately 10 sutures,” Krasner’s office said.
+The unidentified student in the video suffered “serious bodily injury, including a large head wound that required treatment in a hospital while under arrest, including approximately 10 staples and approximately 10 sutures,” Krasner’s office said.

 Philadelphia police arrested the student protester and detained him for more than 24 hours and referred him to the district attorney for prosecution.
 But after prosecutors reviewed the video and other evidence, Krasner declined to charge the student and charged Inspector Bologna instead.